tlwilliams895/gis-devops/src/studios/elasticsearch1/index.rst

 Elasticsearch Installation
 ==========================

-We need to install Elasticsearch locally.
+We need to install Elasticsearch and Kibana locally.
 Elasticsearch is built on Lucene, a Java library, so you may be prompted to install a particular version of Java that is a dependency of the current version of Elasticsearch.

 On Mac, use Homebrew: ::

     $ brew install elasticsearch
+    $ brew install kibana

 And then, to start up the server: ::

     $ brew services start elasticsearch
+    $ brew services start kibana

+In your browser, navigate to http://localhost:5601 to access Kibana.
+Select the *Dev Tools* view from the left-hand pane.

 Check that the installation and starteup were successful by checking the cluster's health: ::

-    $ curl -XGET 'localhost:9200/_cat/health?v&pretty'
+    GET /_cat/health?v

 All being well, the output should look something like this: ::